Skip to main content

 What are customer satisfaction scores (CSAT)?

-Customer satisfaction scores (CSAT) are the primary way that businesses measure customer satisfaction.
-The measurement is done with a numerical score and is used to gauge the customer's experience with the company, their purchase, or any interactions that they have had when dealing with the business.
+Customer satisfaction scores (CSAT) are the primary way businesses measure customer satisfaction.
+The measurement is a numerical score used to gauge the with the company, their purchase, or any interactions they’ve had with the business.

-Customers generally don't mind completing customer satisfaction surveys because they are usually quick and easy.
+Customers generally don’t mind completing because they’re quick and easy.
 They typically feature short questions with a choice of numerical answers.

-For example, a survey may ask: "How satisfied were you with the response you got from our customer service representative?" or "How would you rate your experience shopping with us today?"
-The customer would rate their satisfaction by choosing a numeric value that ranges from extremely dissatisfied to extremely satisfied.
-The numerical choices may range from one to five or one to ten, etc.
+For example, a may ask: “How satisfied were you with the response you got from our customer service representative?” or “How would you rate your experience shopping with us today?”
+The customer rates their satisfaction by choosing a numeric value ranging from extremely dissatisfied to extremely satisfied.
+The scale may run from one to five, one to ten, and so on.

 How does CSAT differ from NPS and CES?

-Net Promoter Score (NPS) measures customer loyalty to a brand or company.
-They, too, usually feature simple questions based on how likely you would be to recommend a business to others.
+measures to a brand or company.
+NPS surveys also use simple questions, based on how likely you’d be to recommend a business to others.
 Respondents usually fall into one of three categories:

-• Promoters: with a high likelihood of making a recommendation
+• Promoters: those with a high likelihood of making a recommendation

-• Passives: customers who are satisfied with the company but are not committed to remaining loyal
+• Passives: customers who are satisfied with the company but aren’t committed to remaining loyal

-• Detractors: those who are dissatisfied and would not recommend the company to anyone
+• Detractors: those who are dissatisfied and wouldn’t recommend the company to anyone

-Customer Effort Score (CES) measures the customer's perceived ease of use of a product or service.
-You may see questions like: “How easy was it to use product XYZ?”
-You would then be offered numerical scores to rate from easy to difficult.
+(CES) measures the customer’s perceived ease of use of a product or service.
+You may see questions like “How easy was it to use product XYZ?” with numerical scores ranging from easy to difficult.

-Though all three metrics are important, they differ in measuring certain satisfaction levels.
-CSAT measures short-term customer satisfaction with a product or a service.
+All three metrics matter, but they measure different things.
+CSAT measures short-term customer satisfaction with a product or service.
 NPS focuses on brand loyalty, and CES measures the ease of use of a particular product or service.

 How do you measure CSAT?

-To measure CSAT, a question is created that can be answered using a range of numerical responses.
-These questions are based on metrics, not open-ended, and do not require a lengthy answer.
+To measure CSAT, you create a question that can be answered using a range of numerical responses.
+These questions are metric-based, not open-ended, and don’t require a lengthy answer.

-They are short, to the point, and easy and quick for the customer to complete.
-CSATs often list a scale of responses from very satisfied to very unsatisfied, with each level of satisfaction assigned a numerical score.
+They’re short, to the point, and quick for the customer to complete.
+CSAT surveys often list a scale of responses from very satisfied to very unsatisfied, with each level of satisfaction assigned a numerical score.

 For example: How satisfied were you with XYZ’s response to your problem?